 Analysis and Test Results

+, these hydration packs for running carry water, food, and emergency essentials that you can't leave behind on a long run.
 Hydration packs for running are designed specifically for long trail runs, adventure runs, or races where a simple handheld water bottle and a gel or two will not suffice.
-Unlike many other small packs, these packs prioritize a form fit that helps keep the pack in place during the up and down bouncing of running.
-To accomplish this, the products in this review feature dual chest straps to secure them in place, and do not have waist belts.
+Unlike many other small hydration systems, these models prioritize a form fit that helps keep the pack in place during the up and down bouncing of running.
+To accomplish this, the products in this review feature dual chest straps to secure them in place and do not have waist belts.
 They are also designed to be very sleek and lightweight.
-While running in the mountains for 20 miles, the last thing you want is to be carrying a pack that is too bulky or heavy to slow you down or wear you out.
-Lastly, they all feature a plethora of pockets on the chest straps or sides to store food and accessories within easy reach without needing to take the pack off.
+While running in the mountains for 20 miles, the last thing you want is to be slowed down by carrying a hydration system that is too bulky or heavy.
+Lastly, they all feature a plethora of pockets on the chest straps or sides to store food and accessories within easy reach without needing to take the whole thing off.
 Taking the pack off takes time, and while you're running, the last thing you want to do is stop.
 Of course, there are many other features and a variety of different hydration systems that make them ideal for running.
 Read on to learn more!
 Our hydration pack buying advice article

-also has more information on purchasing packs, but does not speak specifically to runners.
+also has more information but does not speak specifically to runners.

 Hydration packs for running are a key accessory for long runs in the mountains when food, water, a camera, map, and of course rain clothing are all required.